An open letter from the Soil-Plant-Atmosphere (SPA) Research Laboratory to all communities that we intersect

 The SPA Lab stands in solidarity with the Black Lives Matter movement and the UO Black Student Collective.
 We support their demands and we will work to counteract the bias that Black people face in academic settings.
 We come from different academic, socioeconomic, and cultural backgrounds.
 We intersect various communities nationally and internationally.
 Although many of us have experienced systemic bias, none of us knows from personal experience the full weight of systemic racism.
 We acknowledge that as non-Black people we have benefited from systemic racism in America.
 Police brutality against people of color is not new.
 The inadequate response of governments and universities is also not new.
 But the growing frequency and intensity of blatant racially motivated violence has now brought us to a historical tipping point.
 Black Americans face an impossible situation.
 We must listen to what they have to say.
 We must learn from them and stand with them.
 We must be better and do better to create a more just world.

-We are not scholars of race and oppression, but these subjects permeate every fiber of the social-ecological systems at the center of our research and teaching interests.
+We are not scholars of race, but these subjects permeate every fiber of the social-ecological systems at the center of our research and teaching interests.
 For example, our laboratory focuses on climate change impacts and solutions.
 People of color are much more concerned about climate change than white people because they are most likely to feel severe impacts of climate change.
 It is estimated that over 23 million Black Americans (and as well as many more Latinx folks) are ready to take action to prevent an irreversible climate crisis.
 They contribute significantly to the environmental work that we need to do as a global community.
 But how can they prioritize such a mission if they have to fight for their lives on a daily basis?
-We must commit to taking action against racism in order to pursue our scholarly goals.
+We must commit to taking action against racism and all other forms of oppression in order to pursue our scholarly goals.

-To begin addressing anti-Blackness and contribute to a more informed community about systemic racism we commit to the following:
+To contribute to a more informed community about systemic racism we commit to the following:

 - To create a code of conduct where we explicitly state our policy for promoting diversity, equity, and inclusion in our group and on our campus;